Music of Turkey: Underground and club music

-Musical influence of Syrian refugees and other immigrants
+Musical influence of immigrants

-The influx of immigrants and refugees from Afghanistan, Syria, Iraq, Pakistan, Central Asian, and African countries has affected the Turkish musical landscape, particularly in Istanbul.
+The influx of immigrants and refugees from Balkans, Central Asian, Greater Middle East, and African countries has affected the Turkish musical landscape, particularly in Istanbul.
 Bands such as Country for Syria, and Saktat explicitly blend the music of different refugee communities in Istanbul to create a mix of Turkish, Arab, Greek, Persian, and Western influences.
 Busking has played an important role in the development of this style.